Arguments against arguments against TV

 I think TV alienates people from one another.
 Even if you sit and watch TV with your children and discuss what is shown, you are still more alienated from them than if you were engaged in any other constructive and creative activity.

-The theories sound sensible, but to be valid a theory needs to describe all the data.
+The theories sound sensible on the surface, but to be valid a theory needs to describe everything that happens, not just the cases that fit the theory.
 There are unschoolers here with "data" in their own homes that doesn't fit your theory.

 In our home we do many family activities outside of TV -- games, sports events, going places, crafts, friends over.
 The quality of conversation doesn't depend on the activity.
 It depends on how something in the activity relates to the lives of the people involved in the activity.